 Hosted by Sunway Medical Centre, Jeffrey Cheah School of Medicine and Health Sciences at Monash University Malaysia, Sunway University and the Jeffrey Cheah Foundation, the 49th Ten-Day International Teaching Seminar on Cardiovascular Disease Epidemiology and Prevention was held in Malaysia for the very first time.
 An independent NGO under the umbrella of the World Heart Federation, the International Society for Cardiovascular Epidemiology and Prevention (ISCEP) teaching seminars have been held in 38 different countries and nearly 2,000 Fellows have attended the past workshops in venues like Granada (2016) and Fiji (2015).

-Datuk Dr Shahnaz Murad, Deputy Director-General (Research and Technical Support), Ministry of Health, Malaysia, accompanied by Tan Sri Dr Jeffrey Cheah AO, Founder and Chairman of Sunway Group, Founding Trustee of the Jeffrey Cheah Foundation and Chancellor of Sunway University, at the welcome dinner on Sunday, 4 June 2017 launched the seminar which started the day after and ended on 15 June at Sunway Medical Centre.
+Datuk Dr Shahnaz Murad, Deputy Director-General (Research and Technical Support), Ministry of Health, Malaysia, accompanied by Tan Sri Dr Jeffrey Cheah AO, Founder and Chairman of Sunway Group, Founder and Trustee of Jeffrey Cheah Foundation and Chancellor of Sunway University, at the welcome dinner on Sunday, 4 June 2017 launched the seminar which started the day after and ended on 15 June at Sunway Medical Centre.
 Conducted by the ISCEP Faculty, the teaching seminar focuses on up-skilling physicians and researchers on cardiovascular disease.

 This year’s seminar had 45 Fellows in the programme with participation from 28 countries including the United States, Belgium, Bangladesh, China, India, Japan, Fiji, South Korea, South Africa, Tanzania, Sudan, Sweden, Uganda, Nigeria, Nepal, Poland, Kyrgyz Republic, Mozambique, Denmark, Portugal, Kenya, Republic of Palau, Zimbabwe, Turkey, Ghana and Malaysia.
 Among the Fellows from Malaysia are staff and researchers from the Jeffrey Cheah School of Medicine and Health Sciences, Sunway Medical Centre, Sunway University, local Malaysian universities and hospitals, and the Ministry of Health Malaysia.